Kee2u/Deciphering_the_Indus_Valley_Script/README.md

 Referring to main branch of Deciphering_the_Indus_Valley_Script repository:
 Git branches created for each team member.
 Sonia Sharma - Sonia_Code and Keerthana Jayakumar - Keetu_Code.

+### Database
+Refer to ERD.sql and ERD.png for database schema submission.
+Refer to Union.sql for a union query to join to tables in PostgreSQL.

 ### Visualization
 Refer to <b>[Visualization Outline.pdf](https://github.com/Kee2u/Deciphering_the_Indus_Valley_Script/blob/main/Presentation/VisualizationOutline.pdf)</b> file for details on the Visualization Dashboard.
 Deployed to Heroku, can access here: https://deciphering-indus-valley.herokuapp.com/